 The production of PVC is another major cause for concern.
 Factories producing PVC emit extremely hazardous dioxins, which the World Health Organization defines as a "group of chemically-related compounds that are persistent environmental pollutants (POPs)."
 So toxic are these emissions, that they are measured in hundredths of grams.

 Even more harrowing is the use of recycled PVC.
-Emotively renamed to suggest an environmentally friendly option, recycled PVC contains a hazardous concoction of hazardous chemicals, heavy metals and other additives that form a part of the recycling process.
+Emotively renamed to suggest an environmentally friendly option, recycled PVC contains a hazardous concoction of toxic chemicals, heavy metals and other additives that form a part of the recycling process.
 As far as your cutting mat choice is concerned, it is important to know that the middle layer of some cutting mats are made from this recycled PVC as a means of reducing production costs.

 While all products containing PVC display the recycling symbol with the number 3, you will notice that all ecopeco® cutting mats bare the recycling symbol with the number 5 inside the triangle.
 You can rest assured that ecopeco® cutting mats contain absolutely no PVC.